regulareverydaynormalmazaf/ReKenshi_KenshiLib_Swagger/README.md

 ### Limitations

-- Function internals are unavailable (closed-source game).
-- For ~369 virtual methods the vtable slot wasn't reconstructed (`0x0` in headers); 329 of them are still hookable via the `_NV_` twin (RVA), only 33 pure-virtual methods without RVA truly need it.
 - Code examples cover part of the API and grow as open sources arrive (see the call above).

 ### License